IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Data.md

 The maximum depth of a redeemer object was 10, of a datum was 12, and of a script `Data` object was 7.
 The precise distribution of depths is shown below.
-Again there are some rounding errors: for example, there is only one datum object of depth greater than 10 and 803 of depth greater than 8.
+Again there are some rounding errors: for example, there is only one datum object of depth greater than 10 and there only 803 of depth greater than 8.

  | depth  |   Redeemer   |  Datum    | Script Data |
  |:------:|:------------:|:---------:|:-----------:|